Korea, Republic of

 Non-taxable income should be added back to reportable income when the flat tax rate is elected.

-However, due to the changes of the relevant provisions, effective from January 1, 2021, it will be reclassified as "non-taxable employment income".
-But as a transitional measure, the foreign employees applying the flat tax rate can exclude the qualified housing benefit incurred until December 31, 2021 from taxable income.
+Employer-provided housing qualifying under certain conditions had been classified as 'income excludable from employment income'.
+However, effective from 1 January 2021, it has been reclassified as 'non-taxable employment income'.
+However, as a transitional measure, the foreign employees applying the flat tax rate can exclude the qualified housing benefit incurred until 31 December 2023 from taxable income.

 For any other equity-based compensation, such as restricted stock or restricted stock unit, the taxation point differs depending on the equity plan.